benjystanton/benjystanton.github.io/src/posts/2025-04-13-a-technique-for-getting-team-alignment.md

 I remember it worked well as a way to understand the problem space and gather consensus, before jumping into the designing mock-ups and prototyping phase.

-Giving the whole team a chance to input and review the plan upfront, can give design teams some breathing space later, so it's worth putting in some early effort.
+Giving the whole team a chance to input on and review the plan upfront, can give design teams some breathing space later, so it's worth putting in some early effort.

 So I decided to try something similar with my current team.